 Electric cars need to be charged, and the most common way to charge an EV is overnight from a home charging point.
 As well as being significantly cheaper than traditional fuel, this also has the advantage of your car being “ready to go” in the morning without the need to visit a petrol forecourt.

 On longer journeys, charging en-route may be necessary; this might involve a visit to a rapid charger which will take around 30 minutes for a full charge depending on the type of electric car.
 Whilst off-putting for some, this can be seen as a welcome journey break for many.
-The public charging network, already 14,000 devices strong, is expanding and developing at a fast pace meaning the charging experience is improving all the time.
+The public charging network, already over 18,000 devices strong, is expanding and developing at a fast pace meaning the charging experience is improving all the time.

 A perceived higher upfront cost can been seen as a stumbling block however this can be offset both by government grants and finance options.
 Additionally, owners typically make any extra cost back within a few years thanks to much lower running costs compared to petrol or diesel models.

 Plug-in hybrid electric vehicles have a smaller battery than a pure-EV, but also have a conventional petrol or diesel powertrain.
 This means that trips of 20-30 miles around town can be completed in electric-only mode, but after that it either needs recharging, or to be used as a hybrid with the engine and motor working together.

 A PHEV can run on the engine alone, and even use the engine to top up the car’s battery, but are most efficient when used in electric mode as much as possible.

 The benefit of a PHEV is that it can be used as a pure-electric car for a great many short journeys whilst having an engine for longer trips; for cars used predominantly within an urban environment this is particularly beneficial as it will mean zero emission running in built-up areas where air quality issues abound.